 Renter and owner need for housing assistance is measured through cost burden and overcrowding conditions.
-The count of cost burdened renter and owner households used in the RAF measures the number of households in Texas that spend more than 30% of their income on rent or homeowner costs (for homeowners with a mortgage), which is a common measure of unaffordable housing.
-The count of overcrowded renters and owners measures the number of housing units with more than one person per room, including the kitchen and bathroom.
+The RAF defines a cost-burdened household as one that spends 30% or more of their monthly income on rent or homeowner costs (for homeowners with a mortgage), which is a common measure of unaffordable housing.
+The RAF considers an overcrowded housing unit to be one that contains more than one person per room, including the kitchen and bathroom.
 Areas with high cost burden or overcrowding may signify a need for assistance.